LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/1. Introduction to Machine Learning/Readme.md

 Finally, build a test function to do the testing on your testing set

-I leave the example for reference in the notbook:S
+I leave the example for reference: https://github.com/LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/blob/main/1.%20Introduction%20to%20Machine%20Learning/myNeuralNetwork.py

+and the notebook demo for the example is: https://github.com/LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/blob/main/1.%20Introduction%20to%20Machine%20Learning/NN_apply.ipynb

+Moreover, if you face with the problem that the test set performance is so bad while there is a amazing good job at the train set.
+And you're curious about the solution, the next part will help you, but I leave the code in the ***MorePro_apply_for_mnist_NNW*** folder.

 If you finsih all the things,:partying_face: congratulation :hugs: :100: You're cool :cowboy_hat_face: